VICELAND: Brand + Marketing

 This 4 hour long forum asked individual candidates direct questions from POC around the country about current issues affecting them today.

-Non-traditional, politically charged, graphics acted to stop people scrolling through organic and paid social.
+Non-traditional, politically charged, graphics acted to stop people scrolling through organic and paid social and to create kinteic type at events.

 VICE VOTE / Things